Live2D/CubismViewer/Readme.md

 ### Bugs

-All issues and feature requests are tracked using the GitHub issue tracker for this repository.
+We are regularly checking issue-reports and feature requests at Live2D Community.
-Before filing a bug report, please do a search in open issues to see if the issue or feature request has already been filed.
+Before filing a bug report, please do a search in Live2D Community to see if the issue-report or feature request has already been posted.
 If you find your issue already exists, make relevant comments and add your reaction.